Moduli spaces of (G,h)-constellations: --constellations

-We would like to represent the functor that assigns to a scheme $S$ the set of families of $(G,h)$--constellations on a scheme $X$.
-In general, the set of $(G,h)$--constellations on $X$ is too large to be parameterised by a scheme.
-Hence, to construct a moduli space of these objects, we restrict ourselves to $(G,h)$--constellations satisfying a certain stability condition $\theta \in \Hom(\Irr G,\ratQ) \cong \ratQ^{\Irr G}$.
-To define such a stability condition, we first need to associate to $\theta$ a function on the representation ring $R(G) = \bigoplus_{\rho \in \Irr G}\intZ\cdot \rho$ and on the category $\Coh^G(X)$ of $G$--equivariant coherent $\ssh_X$--modules:
+We would like to represent the functor that assigns to a scheme $S$ the set of families of $(G,h)$--constellations on the scheme $X$.
+In general, the set of $(G,h)$--con\-stellations on $X$ is too large to be parametrized by a scheme.
+Hence, to construct a moduli space of these objects, we restrict ourselves to $(G,h)$--constellations satisfying a certain stability condition $\theta \in \ratQ^{\Irr G}$ where $\theta_{\rho} < 0$ for only finitely many $\rho \in \Irr G$.
+This induces a decomposition